OpenNBS/nbs.js/readme.md

 <b>Is there a demo?</b>
 </summary>

-Yes!
-A demo site is located [here](https://encode42.dev/nbs).
-It serves as an example of how to read NBS files, allows you to edit the song structure, and plays the result through the browser.

-This repository also contains [tests](/tests) that could be used as examples, and [examples designed for Node.js](/examples).
+Currently, a website to demonstrate usage of the library does not exist.
+However, this repository contains [tests](/tests) that could be used as examples, and [actual examples designed for Node.js and similar](/examples).
 </details>

 <details>